Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 **Plant Diseases**
 The first aim is to introduce children to the idea of plants getting diseases, what might cause them, what effects it could have on us, and how we can treat them, etc. Here are some ideas of leading questions you could ask:
 - Can plants get diseases/sick? - Yes!
 - What might cause a plant to get sick?
-Bacteria, fungs, virus, environmental factors, pests
+Bacteria, fungi, virus, environmental factors, pests
 - What might a sick plant look like? - Losing leaves, unusual colour, unusual growth, mold, (see photos)
 - Have you seen a diseased plant?
 What symptoms did it have? - mouldy fruit, cankers on trees
 - How might we treat plant diseases?
 (How do we treat human diseases?) - antibiotics, fungicides, quarantine, and (hopefully not in humans) selective breeding, genetic modification